PM unhappy at delay in project implementation | The Asian Age Online, Bangladesh

-The Executive Committee of the National Economic Council (Ecnec), in its 3rd meeting of the current fiscal year held with Chairperson and Prime Minister Sheikh Hasina in the chair, approved six projects with an outlay of some Tk 1,137 crore.

-“We’ve placed six projects of four ministries at the meeting.
-All the projects were approved.
-The total estimated cost of implementation of the projects is Tk 1,136.84 crore,” said MA Mannan.
+Ecnec Chairperson and Prime Minister Sheikh Hasina presided over the meeting which approved six projects worth Tk 1,136.84 crore.
+"We've come forward with six projects of four ministries at the meeting.
+All the projects got approval," said MA Mannan.

-Among the projects, four are fresh while the rest two are revised ones, said the minister.

-Both the Prime Minister and the Planning Minister joined the meeting from Ganobhaban through a videoconference, while other Ecnec members were connected from NEC Bhaban.

-Three of the six projects are of the Water Resources Ministry, while one each of Agriculture and Housing and Public Works Ministries, and the Road Transport and Highways Division.
+The Prime Minister and the Planning Minister joined the meeting from PM's official residence Ganobhaban through videoconference, while other members were connected from NEC Bhaban.Of the six projects, three are of the Water Resources Ministry, while one each of Agriculture and Housing and Public Works Ministries, and the Road Transport and Highways Division.

 Leave Your Comments